GeoLabs/zoo-workshop-ogc-125-member-meeting/README.md

 }
 ````

+By selecting "respond-async;return=representation" for the Prefer header parameter, you should be able to run the service asynchronously.

-To make this example request available from swagger-ui, please execute the command below.
+Please execute the command below to make this example request available from swagger-ui.

 ````
 sed "s#[processes/HelloPy/execution]#[processes/HelloPy/execution]\nexamples=sample.json\nexamples_summary=Simple echo request#g" -i /usr/lib/cgi-bin/oas.fg